r-k-b/xspfShuffler/README.md

 # xspfShuffler
-Designed to take in 3 playlists, and output one playlist consisting of the 3 input playlists joined in a certain order.
+Designed to read three folders of video files, and output one playlist consisting of the 3 input folders joined in a certain order.

 Mostly for the purpose of creating a 'TV-like' experience from a collection of long, medium, and short videos. (i.e., 'Programmes',